3d-partons/partons/doc/markdown/index_documentation.md

 # Acknowledgments {#mainpage_acknow}

-The work on %PARTONS has been supported by the following grants:
+The work on %PARTONS has been supported by the following grant:
-* French National Research Agency, Commissariat l’Energie Atomique et aux Energies Alternatives, grant no. 12-MONU-0008-01;
+* French National Research Agency, Commissariat l’Energie Atomique et aux Energies Alternatives, grant no. 12-MONU-0008-01.
-* U.S. Department of Energy, Office of Science, Office of Nuclear Physics, contract no. DE-AC02-06CH11357.

 <hr>